 Keeping your blood pressure at a normal level is key to maintaining good health.
 If you happen to have high blood pressure, also known as hypertension, your risk of health complications can increase significantly.
-There are a number of simple nutritional and lifestyle changes that can help get your blood pressure back into a healthy range.
-The Dietary Approaches to Stop Hypertension -- DASH for short -- eating plan is a set of nutritional guidelines specifically designed for individuals with high blood pressure.

 Video of the Day